The Tree That Rocked The Music Industry

 Craig Hoover, who manages the treaty for the United States at the U.S. Fish and Wildlife Service, struck a similar tone.

-"I think the question of whether we're regulating more than we need to is really the one that's on the table for us right now," Hoover said, "And we need to examine whether or not there are things that we can let go, in terms of CITES controls, and still achieve the conservation results we want to achieve.
+"I think the question of whether we're regulating more than we need to is really the one that's on the table for us right now," Hoover said.
+"And we need to examine whether or not there are things that we can let go, in terms of CITES controls, and still achieve the conservation results we want to achieve.
 So, I don't think we have come to the conclusion that we got it exactly right."

-At a CITES committee meeting under way in Geneva this week, representatives are considering new guidelines that could ease permit requirements for traveling orchestras and musicians.
+At a CITES committee meeting underway in Geneva this week, representatives are considering new guidelines that could ease permit requirements for traveling orchestras and musicians.

-The question of whether guitar makers and owners will be able to trade their instruments more freely will have to wait until the next full CITES conference in 2019.
+The question of whether guitar-makers and owners will be able to trade their instruments more freely will have to wait until the next full CITES conference in 2019.

 Meg Anderson contributed to this report.